USCIS Beijing Field Office

 You can submit the Form I-407 by mail to the USCIS Eastern Form Center.
 You will need to turn in your Permanent Resident Card, if available, along with any other travel documents issued by USCIS.
 Do not turn in other identity documents that were not issued by USCIS.
 The form will no longer be accepted by international field offices.
 You can find additional filing information on the Form I-407 Web page.

-Child Born Abroad to a LPR
+Child Born Abroad to an LPR or Immigrant Visa Holder

 If you are an LPR and your child is born abroad during a temporary absence from the United States, your child may enter the United States without a visa before he or she turns two years old if your child accompanies you on your first return to the United States.
-CBP’s guidance indicates that an airline may board a child in this situation.
-If an airline refuses to board your child without carrier documentation, we can issue a transportation letter.
-You do not need to file Form I-131A or pay a fee for this service.

 Outside the U.S. For More than One Year